 class years: The class year follows the last name without a comma after the last name, e.g., John Smith '62 or Julie Smith '48.
+Be sure to use the closing single quote before the class year, rather than the opening single quote.
 Where confusion may exist, use the following: an 1890 graduate, not '90.
 Freshmen and sophomores may be considered first-year and second-year students or as underclass students, and juniors and seniors may be called third-year or fourth-year or upperclass students.